david-cortes/stochQN/README.md

 sudo make install
 sudo ldconfig
 ```
-Linkage is then done with `-lstochqn`.
+Linkage is then done with `-lstochqn` (note that both the C and C++ version use the same `.h` header, and the C++ classes are just a wrapper over the C objects and functions, which are conditionally defined in the header).

 ## Usage

 Optimizers can be used in three ways:
 1. (Python) As a scikit-learn-like API in which you supply a starting point `x0`, gradient evaluation function and other functions as required (objective function and/or Hessian-vector function, depending on the optimizer and parameters used), which are then fit to data (X, y, sample_weights) passed in methods `fit` and/or `partial_fit`.
 2. (Python) As a Tensorflow external optimizer.
-3. (Python, C) As a free-mode optimizer that is only interacted with by running a function (method in Python) that modifies the variables in-place and returns a request with the next calculation required by the optimizer (gradient in next batch, gradient in same batch, objective in validation set, Hessian-vector in large batch, gradient in large batch), along with the variable values on which to calculate them, the results of which are then supplied to the optimizer and the optimization function run again, repeating until convergence.
+3. (Python, C, C++) As a free-mode optimizer that is only interacted with by running a function (method in Python and C++) that modifies the variables in-place and returns a request with the next calculation required by the optimizer (gradient in next batch, gradient in same batch, objective in validation set, Hessian-vector in large batch, gradient in large batch), along with the variable values on which to calculate them, the results of which are then supplied to the optimizer and the optimization function run again, repeating until convergence.

 Also included is a logistic regression module (`StochasticLogisticRegression`) with the same API as scikit-learn's.